bahelms/super_perfundo/posts/drafts/12-3_ray-tracer-part1.md

 has built in support.
 In Linux, you can use GIMP.
 Notice on the last line the use of `canvas.to_ppm()`.
 The canvas is a struct representing the image and it can be converted to a PPM string.
 I wonder what that canvas looks like?

+## Final Summation
+This turned out to be a heavier post than I was anticipated.